NASADatanauts/introdl/README.md

     ```git clone --recursive git@github.com:alexisylchan/introdl.git```

+- On a Windows machine, uncomment the following lines from Dockerfile.cpu or Dockerfile.gpu
+    ```
+    # COPY run_jupyter.sh /root/
+    # COPY demo/ /root/demo/
+    ```

 - In the introdl directory, build your Docker image.
 This step may take 1-2 hours
   - If you will be running on a CPU-based tensorflow